-• In January 2023, we announced a reduction of our workforce, and as a result we recorded employee severance and related charges of \$2.0 billion for the six months ended June 30, 2023.
+• In January 2023, we announced a reduction of our workforce, and as a result we recorded employee severance and related charges of \$86 million and \$2.1 billion for the three and nine months ended September 30, 2023, respectively.
 In addition, we are taking actions to optimize our global office space.
-As a result, total charges recorded during the six months ended June 30, 2023 were \$633 million, of which \$564 million and \$69 million were recorded during the three months ended March 31, 2023 and June 30, 2023, respectively.
+As a result, exit charges recorded during the three and nine months ended September 30, 2023 were \$16 million and \$649 million, respectively.
+In addition to these exit charges, for the three and nine months ended September 30, 2023, we incurred \$207 million in accelerated rent and accelerated depreciation.
 We may incur additional charges in the future as we further evaluate our real estate needs.
 For additional information, see Note 7 of the Notes to Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q.

 - In January 2023, we completed an assessment of the useful lives of our servers and network equipment, resulting in a change in the estimated useful life of our servers and certain network equipment to six years.
-The effect of this change was a reduction in depreciation expense of \$966 million and \$2.0 billion for the three and six months ended June 30, 2023, respectively, recognized primarily in cost of revenues and R&D expenses.
-For additional information, see Note 1 of the Notes to Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q. - Repurchases of Class A and Class C shares were \$15.1 billion for the three months ended June 30, 2023.
-See Note 10 of the Notes to Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q for additional information. - Operating cash flow was \$28.7 billion for the three months ended June 30, 2023, and was affected by the 2023 IRS payment deferral relief made available to tax payers headquartered in designated counties in California. - Capital expenditures, which primarily reflected investments in technical infrastructure, were \$6.9 billion for the three months ended June 30, 2023. - As of June 30, 2023, we had 181,798 employees.
-The substantial majority of the employees affected by the reduction of our workforce are no longer included in our headcount as of June 30, 2023.
-We expect most of the remaining employees affected will no longer be reflected in our headcount by the end of 2023, subject to local law and consultation requirements.
+The effect of this change was a reduction in depreciation expense of \$977 million and \$2.9 billion for the three and nine months ended September 30, 2023, respectively, recognized primarily in cost of revenues and R&D expenses.
+For additional information, see Note 1 of the Notes to Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q. - On July 21, 2023, the IRS announced a rule change allowing taxpayers to temporarily apply the regulations in effect prior to 2022 related to U.S. federal foreign tax credits.
+This announcement only applies to foreign taxes paid or accrued in the fiscal years 2022 and 2023.
+A cumulative one-time adjustment applicable to prior periods for this tax rule change was recorded in the third quarter of 2023 and resulted in our effective tax rate of 7.1% for the quarter ended September 30, 2023 and 13.4% for the nine months ended September 30, 2023. - Repurchases of Class A and Class C shares were \$15.9 billion for the three months ended September 30, 2023.
+See Note 10 of the Notes to Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q for additional information. - Operating cash flow was \$30.7 billion for the three months ended September 30, 2023, which reflects the 2023 IRS payment deferral relief made available to taxpayers headquartered in designated counties in California.
+On October 16, 2023, we made an estimated income tax payment to the IRS of \$10.5 billion that will be reflected in our fourth quarter operating cash flow. - Capital expenditures, which primarily reflected investments in technical infrastructure, were \$8.1 billion for the three months ended September 30, 2023. - As of September 30, 2023, we had 182,381 employees.
+Substantially all of the employees affected by the reduction of our workforce were no longer included in our headcount as of September 30, 2023.